cwbaker/lalr/README.md

 ### Shift/Reduce Conflicts

+Shift/reduce conflicts arise when the parser is unable to decide between shifting another token onto the stack or reducing the top of the stack that matches the right hand side of a production.

 Shift/reduce conflicts are resolved by examining the associativity and precedence of the symbol that is to be shifted and reduced on and the production that is to be reduced.
 Shift/reduce conflicts are resolved in the following way:

 - If either the symbol or the production lack precedence information then the conflict is not resolved, an error is reported, and the grammar fails to generate a parser.